JPMorgan CFO Braunstein may step down

 News of Braunstein's possible job switch was earlier reported by the Wall Street Journal.

-(Additional reporting by Sarah N. Lynch in Washington and David Henry in New York; Editing by Bernadette Baum)
+(Additional reporting by Sarah N. Lynch in Washington and David Henry in New York)